JetBrains/intellij-sdk-docs/topics/user_interface_components/popups.md

 >
 {style="note"}

-If you need to perform some action when the popup is closed, you can either attach a listener to it using the `addListener()` method, override a method of the popup contents such as [`PopupStep.onChosen()`](%gh-ic%/platform/core-ui/src/openapi/ui/popup/PopupStep.java), or attach an event handler to your own component within the popup.
+To perform some action when the popup is closed, use one of the following approaches:
+- attach a listener to it using the `addListener()` method
+- override a method of the popup contents such as [`PopupStep.onChosen()`](%gh-ic%/platform/core-ui/src/openapi/ui/popup/PopupStep.java)
+- attach an event handler to your own component within the popup